How OkSolar Solutions Make

 There’s money available out there for doing the right thing.
 A number of

-of your initial renewable energy system cost.
-It is difficult to keep tabs
+your initial renewable energy system cost.
+It is difficult to keep tabs on

-on all of the rapidly changing programs in all of the States anymore.
+all of the rapidly changing programs in all of the States anymore.
+There’s

-There’s a list of State Energy Offices below.
-Give yours a call and ask
+a list of State Energy Offices below.
+Give yours a call and ask about net

-about net metering and money available for renewable energy projects.
-If
+metering and money available for renewable energy projects.
+If you’re in

-you’re in California, there’s a buy down program for OkSolar systems
+California, there’s a buy down program for OkSolar systems that we are

-that we are fully versed on, and will be happy to help you with.
-Our fully
+fully versed on, and will be happy to help you with.
+Our fully trained

 Do It for Your Children and the Planet . . .

-won’t.
-Although most OkSolar systems will eventually pay for themselves
+Although most OkSolar systems will eventually pay for themselves in saved

-in saved electric bills, but the payback point is often at least 10 years.
+electric bills, but the payback point is often at least 10 years.
+Also,

-Also, most State OkSolar regulations won’t let residential customers
+most State OkSolar regulations won’t let residential customers deliver

-deliver more than their average electric use.
-The details vary from State
+more than their average electric use.
+The details vary from State to

 independent of the utility and to cover your own electric power needs